The Mill is Greater Manchester’s new quality newspaper - delivered by email.

 The story behind The Mill

-The Mill was launched during the lockdown by me, Joshi Herrmann, to give Greater Manchester a different type of news coverage, with different priorities and a fresh approach.
+The Mill was launched during the lockdown by me, Joshi Herrmann, to give Greater Manchester a different kind of news coverage.

 Local journalism has been devastated in recent years, with thousands of journalists laid off and newsrooms badly depleted.
 I hope this project can be part of the fightback.
 (Read my piece about what’s gone wrong in local news).